Elias-Arbash/MWIR-4-Plastic/README.md

 and output format.
 Classical ML models (KNN/RF/SVM/LDA) don't have a separate inference script — reload the saved `.joblib` pipeline directly with `joblib.load(...)`.

+## Dataset repo:
+The dataset is available at: \url[https://zenodo.org/records/22142947]